OrchardCMS/OrchardDoc/docs/Documentation/Creating-1-n-and-n-n-relations.markdown

     }

+!!! note
-> Note: we are making the assumption here that there are only a few reward programs.
+    We are making the assumption here that there are only a few reward programs.
     If you are modeling a relationship with a large number of records on both sides of the relationship, the basic principles and models exposed here still stand but you'll have to adapt and optimize the code.
     In particular, using checkboxes to select the associated records is the best UI solution for small numbers of records but it won't scale well to more than a few dozens of records.
     Instead, you'd probably need to use a search UI of sorts and an Add/Remove pattern.

 ## The Rewards Service